jlapeyre/Symata.jl/README.md

 1 + y
 ```

-Symbols that associated with some functionality can be listed with
+Symbols that are associated with some functionality can be listed with
 `BuiltIns()` at the sjulia prompt, or `@ex BuiltIns()` at the julia
 prompt.